 Anyone interested in participating in the parade or becoming involved with the planning is encouraged to contact email@example.com for more information.

-Originally started in 1991 by a group of community minded friends, this small-town patriotic parade has grown over the years to be one that is loved by many.
-The parade begins promptly at 10 A.M. on Thursday, July 4th, and heads east on Main Street to the Nimitz Museum.
+Originally started in 1991 by a group of community-minded friends, this small-town patriotic parade has grown over the years to be loved by many.
+The 2021 parade begins promptly at 1 P.M. on Sunday, July 4th, and heads east on Main Street to the Nimitz Museum.
 It then makes a U-turn and goes west on Main all the way to Bowie Street.
 Bring your lawn chairs for a great seat or use the tailgate of your pick-up to enjoy.